fang2hou/nobo/README.md

 # Nobo
 "Nobo" means "No Borders", also means "登る" in Japanese.

-This the first API that you could get your data from every service provides by Ritsumeikan Univ.
+This the first API that you could get your data from each service provides by Ritsumeikan Univ.

 # License
 __GPLv3__